darshitmvora/spark-streaming/RunningTwitterApplication.md

 6. Run next blocks, before ```ssc.stop()```.

-7. Now you can see real-time top tags from the tweet stream related to cricket.
+7. Now you can see real-time top tags from the tweet stream related to cricket in the seaborn bar.